reinvented/thinglink/README.md

 [Thinglink.com](http://Thinglink.com) is a web service that allows regions in images to be "tagged" in a manner similar to that you may be used to from Flickr's "Add Notes" feature.

-The Thinglink API supports to embedding of an "in-place tagging tool on third- party websites that allows images to be tagged without the need to visit the Thinglink.com site.
+The Thinglink API supports embedding of an "in-place tagging tool on third- party websites that allows images to be tagged without the need to visit the Thinglink.com site."

-This Drupal module enables this process for a Drupal site: once installed and configured, the module automatically adds the necessary Thinglink Javascript to every image on your Drupal site, allowing you to add tags, share the image, and obtain an image embed code directly on your site.
+This Drupal module enables this process for a Drupal site: once installed and configured, the module automatically adds the necessary Thinglink JavaScript to every image on your Drupal site, allowing you to add tags, share the image, and obtain an image embed code directly on your site.